Neural Quantum State Study of Fracton Models: Acknowledgements

 We thank Simon Linsel and Miguel A. Martin-Delgado for insightful discussions.
 Moreover, we want to thank Agnes Valenti for valuable input about the training behaviour of the cRBM on the toric code and Filippo Vicentini for technical support regarding NetKet.

 \paragraph{Funding information} M.M.
 K.L., and L.P. acknowledge support from FP7/ERC Consolidator Grant QSIMCORR, No. 771891.
 This work is part of the funding initiative Munich Quantum Valley, which is supported by the Bavarian state government with funds from the Hightech Agenda Bayern Plus, and by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany's Excellence Strategy - EXC-2111 - 390814868.
-K.L. acknowledges support from the New Cornerstone Science Foundation through the XPLORER PRIZE, Anhui Initiative in Quantum Information Technologies, and Shanghai Municipal Science and Technology Major Project (Grant No. 2019SHZDZX01).
+K.L. acknowledges support from the New Cornerstone Science Foundation through the XPLORER PRIZE, Anhui Initiative in Quantum Information Technologies, Shanghai Municipal Science and Technology Major Project (Grant No. 2019SHZDZX01), and the National Natural Science Foundation of China (Grant No.~12047503).

 \begin{appendix}